 Table of contents

 Limmattal Prison (Gefängnis Limmattal) was opened in September 2010 as part of the Dietikon District Building («Bezirksgebäude»).
-This makes the Limmattal Prison the youngest and most modern prison of the five institutions of the Zurich pre-trial prisons.
+This makes the Limmattal Prison one of the youngest and most modern prisons of the seven institutions of the Zurich pre-trial prisons.